projectara/greybus-spec/source/device_class.rst

 """""""""""""""""""""""""""""""""""""""""

-The Greybus vibrator protocol version request contains no data beyond the Greybus vibrator message header.
+The Greybus vibrator protocol version request contains no data beyond the message header.

 Greybus Vibrator Protocol Version Response
 """"""""""""""""""""""""""""""""""""""""""

-The Greybus vibrator protcol version response contains a status byte, followed by two one-byte values as defined in table :num:`table-vibrator-protocol-version-response`.
+The Greybus vibrator protocol version response contains a status byte, followed by two one-byte values as defined in table :num:`table-vibrator-protocol-version-response`.
 If the value of the status byte is non-zero, any other bytes in the response shall be